Where does the UK get its energy from?

 We’re buying coal from Russia, shipping in uranium from Kazakhstan and piping in gas from Norway.

 Our dependency on just a few countries is on the up, with our fuel requirements for over 55% of our electricity coming from just eight countries.
 Eight!

 We’re always going to need electricity.
 But do we need to endanger our energy security by relying on burning imported fossil fuels which damage our climate?
-Our research shows most people don’t believe we do.
+Our research shows that most people don't think we do.